benoit-liquet/AD_ANN/README.md

-# AD_ANN
+# Artificial Neural Networks for Anomaly detection (AD_ANN)

-Here we provide tools for using Artificial Neural Networks (ANN) for detecting anomalies in high-frequency water-quality data.
+Here we provide tools for using **Artificial Neural Networks** (ANN) for detecting anomalies in high-frequency water-quality data.
 Latter tool could be also applied to to numerous applications for detecting anomalies in time-series data using ANNs.
 To do so, we applied Recurrent Neural Networks (RNN) as a particular case of ANNs which is designed to handle sequence-dependent strings of data.
-In particular, the Long Short-Term Memory networks (LSTM) are a type of RNN commonly used in deep learning for time-series forescasting and are specially useful dut to include memory during the learning process.
+In particular, the **Long Short-Term Memory networks** (LSTM) are a type of RNN commonly used in deep learning for time-series forescasting and are specially useful dut to include memory during the learning process.
 To do so we applied the keras

-Given the large number of hyper-parameters to be tested in each ANN model, we tuned ANN models using a sampling optimization methods based on **Bayesian optimization**.
+Given the large number of hyper-parameters values to be tested to get the best model performance, we tuned ANN models using a sampling optimization methods based on **Bayesian optimization**.
 Here we applied the toolbox [mlrMBO](https://mlrmbo.mlr-org.com/) implemented in R, which provide excellent performance for expensive optimization scenarios for single- and multi-objective tasks, with continuous or mixed parameter spaces.

 ## Getting Started